Change the way you think about agile

 All of those issues stem from leadership either misunderstanding or misapplying the agile framework to their business.
 The genesis of agile from software development was intended to be radical, but that requires plenty of trust from brave leadership.
 “It’s a complete upending of your attitude to how your business actually exists and needs to continue to exist.
 This is usually something that requires continually investing in people and extending their knowledge beyond the status quo; supporting them with access to experts and a learning platform full of ideas and innovative thinking,” says Husak.

-One way to get out of the traditional way of thinking and into a forward-thinking, agile-open one is to adopt the three guiding principles that Emergn advises businesses
+One way to get out of the traditional way of thinking and into a forward-thinking, agile-open one is to adopt the three guiding principles that Emergn advises businesses to consider:

 1. Deliver value early and often